jestnot/dnd-notes/content_private/Plotlines/Plotline v.1.md

 	- Instead of using a logarithmic calculation for votes, the # of votes will be proportional to how recently a reference was made -- and more references will simply mean more votes
 	- This is intended to obfuscate the shift in power so people don't realize it until it's too late
 - [[The Long Sight]]' leader goes public with his plan to acquire more Nackanian land (claiming that Pinntorpers can make better use of land with ley line convergences than the antimagic Nackanians)
-	- After the recent [[Nackanas-Pinntorp War]], Pinntorp created a hospital where they took land (at the ley line intersection) and has used it to help heal many people
+	- After the recent [[content/History of Kyrka/Nackanas-Pinntorp War]], Pinntorp created a hospital where they took land (at the ley line intersection) and has used it to help heal many people
 ## Arc 1.1: Night at the Museum
 ### Goals
 - Introduce [[The Long Sight]] as an antagonistic organization